-Mango Chicken Kabobs have a tropical flair with mango and pineapple pieces as well as coconut milk, pineapple juice and ginger used to marinate the chicken!
+Mango Chicken Kabobs have a tropical flair with mango and pineapple!
+Make the marinade with coconut milk, pineapple juice, and ginger.

 How To Make Mango Chicken Kabobs